|Inyo County Local Transportation Commission|

 The Regional Transportation Plan (RTP) serves as the planning blueprint to guide transportation investments in the County involving local, state, and federal funding over the next twenty years.
 Transportation improvements are categorized as short-term (0-10 years) or long-term (11-20 years).
 The overall focus of the RTP is directed at developing a coordinated and balanced multi-modal regional transportation system that is financially constrained to the revenues anticipated over the life of the plan (2039).
 The coordination focus brings the County, City of Bishop, Indian Tribal Governments, resource agencies, and citizens into the planning process.
 The balance is achieved by considering investment and improvements for moving people and goods across all modes including roads, transit, bicycle, pedestrian, goods, and aviation.
 Individual projects identified in the Regional Transportation Plan will receive further project-specific environmental review.
 Comprehensive updates to the RTP are supposed to be completed every 5 years.
 In 2014, the Inyo County LTC elected to update the RTP every 4 years after the completion of the 2015 update.
 As a result of this change, Inyo County and the City of Bishop are now only required to update the Housing Elements of their General Plans every 8 years.

 2019 Update - the Inyo County LTC has hired LSC Transportation Consultants Inc. to complete an update of the Regional Transportation Plan.
-The update is requred to be completed by September 15, 2019.
-A public hearing on the Draft RTP and Negative Declaration of Environmental Impact will be held in conjunction with the June 19, 2019 LTC Meeting.
+The update is required to be completed by September 15, 2019.
+A public hearing on the Draft RTP and Negative Declaration of Environmental Impact was held in conjunction with the June 19, 2019 LTC Meeting.
 The public is encouraged to comment on the documents.
 Click the following to comment via e-mail